 - A full-time based program for eligible children who are four (4) years of age or older on or before September 10 of the year in which the children are to participate in the program and are not entering and have not completed kindergarten.
 A parent/guardian may enroll an eligible child in full-time classroom-based program on a part-time basis.
 The classroom-based program must align with developmentally appropriate early education learning standards determined by the Board of Public Education. - A jumpstart program for eligible children who are aged five years of age or older on or before September 10 of the year in which the children are to participate in the program and who have not yet completed 3rd grade.
 The jumpstart program shall occur during the time between the end of one school calendar year and the start of the next school calendar year as determined by the Board preceding a child's entry into kindergarten, 1st grade, 2nd grade, or 3rd grade.
-The jumpstart program shall be at least 4 weeks in duration and provide at least 120 instructional hours and be aligned to the framework determined by the Board of a child being evaluated at the end of the ensuring school year to be at or above a trajectory leading to reading proficiency at the end of 3rd grade.
+The jumpstart program shall be at least 4 weeks in duration and provide at least 120 instructional hours and be aligned to the framework determined by the Board of Public Education.
+The jumpstart program shall be designed in a manner to increase the likelihood of a child being evaluated at the end of the ensuring school year to be at or above a trajectory leading to reading proficiency at the end of 3rd grade.

-Cross Reference: 3110 Entrance, Transfer, and Placement Legal Reference: § 20-7-1801, et seq, MCA Early Literacy Targeted Interventions
+Cross Reference: 3110 Entrance, Transfer, and Placement

-Title 10, Chapter 63, ARM Early July 1.
+Legal Reference: § 20-7-1801, et seq, MCA Early Literacy Targeted Interventions

-Early Childhood Education Standard (Eff.
+Title 10, Chapter 63, ARM Early Childhood Education Standard (Eff.
 July 1, 2025)